The Newcastle Seed Library has expanded and it’s now easier than ever to collect and donate your seeds!

 The Seed Library benefits individuals and the community.
 You can obtain free seeds for your garden and help build a collection of seeds for others.

-Sharing seeds through the Seed Library will help preserve rare, tasty and historical varieties for gardeners in our community.
+Sharing seeds through the Seed Library will help preserve rare, tasty and heritage varieties for gardeners in our community.
 Through the return of successful seeds, over time a collection adapted to local conditions (climate, pests, soils, etc) can be achieved, strengthening the biodiversity and food security of our local community.

 Growing from the Seed Library is a great way to teach children about the life cycle of plants, while learning new seed-saving skills yourself.